11 minutes read

 Algorithmic stablecoins

 These stablecoins use algorithms to adjust the coin’s supply dynamically in response to market demand, aiming to maintain a stable value without the need for collateral.
-That means an algorithmic stablecoin are also reliant on independent investors, which can introduce other forms of risk.
+That means an algorithmic stablecoin is also reliant on independent investors, which can introduce other forms of risk.

 The future outlook for stablecoins